perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

          2581  dig -short grave       0:01.04    0.0%

-That preserves the data, but the results are still ugly, and it also requires some fancy footwork â making the percentage sign part of the field specification, as if it were [a currency marker](/pub/a/2004/02/27/exegesis7.html?page=5#some_tender_money_to_me...) â to make the last field work correctly.
+That preserves the data, but the results are still ugly, and it also requires some fancy footwork – making the percentage sign part of the field specification, as if it were [a currency marker](/pub/a/2004/02/27/exegesis7.html?page=5#some_tender_money_to_me...)
+– to make the last field work correctly.
 In other words: it's a kludge.
 The sad truth is that sometimes variable-width fields are a better solution.